 Please see our genetic screening page for more information.

 A time-lapse technology called the Embryoscope™ involves culturing embryos in an incubator equipped with a special microscope, camera and computer.
 Available since 2011 it has already led to the birth of thousands of healthy babies.
 Each individual embryo is imaged separately and monitored every 15 minutes allowing subtle changes in development to be detected.
-This allows selection of embryos with the highest pregnancy potential – so-called morphokinetics.
+This allows the selection of embryos with the highest pregnancy potential – so-called morphokinetics.

 Studies have suggested that the endometrial scratch may improve implantation rates in patients who have had multiple failed IVF cycles despite good quality embryos.
 Embryo implantation into the womb may fail due to poor embryo quality or abnormal embryo genetics.
 It can also often fail due to poor ‘endometrial receptivity’.
 This is where the lining of the womb is not favourable for the embryo to implant.

-The procedure involves “scratching” the endometrial lining of the womb with a very small catheter (plastic tube) prior to an attempt to get pregnant.
+The procedure involves “scratching” the endometrial lining of the womb with a very small catheter prior to an attempt to get pregnant.

-The procedure is thought to increase the immune system cells and therefore the growth factors at the site of the endometrial scratch.
+Endometrial scratch is thought to increase the immune system cells and therefore the growth factors at the site of the endometrial scratch.
 This is believed to make the womb lining more receptive to embryo implantation.

 The endometrial scratch is performed in the cycle before you start stimulation medication.
 As there is a small risk of infection a prophylactic dose of antibiotic is recommended.

 IMSI & PICSI are tools used in addition to ICSI which allows our embryologists to select sperm with low levels of DNA fragmentation and which are potentially more likely to lead to normal embryo development.